IvanVanco/Time-Series-Analysis/README.md

 ### 9.2  **Autoregressive model**

-The autoregressive model specifies that the output variable depends linearly on its own previous values and on a stochastic.
+The autoregressive model specifies that the output variable depends linearly on its own previous values and on a stochastic element.
 Together with the moving-average (MA) model, it is a special case and key component of the more general autoregressive--moving-average (ARMA) and autoregressive integrated moving average (ARIMA(p,0,0)) models of time